When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-The American Academy of Pediatrics (AAP) recommends that babies start weaning from the bottle by 12 months of age and for bottles to be completely phased out by 24 months (3).
-However, the earlier you phase them out, the better.
+The American Academy of Pediatrics (AAP) recommends weaning from the bottle by 12 months of age.
+Ideally, bottles should be completely phased out by 24 months (3).

 How to Stop Bottle-Feeding